sch/kitchentablecoders.github.com/readme.md

 This repo holds the code for Kitchen Table Coder's **AI Atelier** website.
 The site is written in Jekyll and hosted on Github Pages.

-To view the site locally, first install the Ruby development tools and Jekyll.
-Run `bundle exec jekyll server` and navigate to [localhost:4000](http://127.0.0.1:4000) to view the site.
+You'll need [ruby](https://github.com/postmodern/chruby) configured on your system to build the site locally.
+Run `bin/server` to install dependencies and start an incremental build server.
+Navigate to [localhost:4000](http://127.0.0.1:4000) to view the site.

 ## CSS